pt1243/python-guide/practical-matters/installing-and-managing-python.md

   - `py` runs the default version's `python.exe` and enters the usual REPL.
   - `py -3.X` enters the REPL for version `3.X`.
   - `py -3.X -m pip install <package>` installs `<package>` for version `3.X`.
+- This tutorial will use `python` for consistency with other resources, but this should always be substituted for `py -3.X`.